 Subject (Optional)

 Note : Use Kafka to notify all the other Faculty members on the portal about any new staff member joining with.
 Based on the person’s profile about receiving updates, send out emails to the users as and when a new Faculty member joins.

+Ensure that the STAFF webservice is SSL enabled.
+Generate a certificate using jdk tools and save in the key store of STAFF webservice.
+Provide the certificate to the client to store in trusted certificates.

 Staffing request List: On clicking the staffing requests button, all the non-closed staffing requests will be displayed along with their status.
 The status is updated every time we receive the update for that request from Staff web service.
 Against each request, we shall have cancel button till the staff is selected by the staff tool and sent the details.
 Once the staff details are shared, we shall display confirm button.
 Once we click the confirm button, a form shall be displayed with the list of the staff provided and option to reject/approve.
 Based on the option selected a request shall be sent to the STAFF web service.
 If we approve, the staff is registered with the school and shall be part of the staff list displayed.